 Overly-large breasts can cause a number of problems for women, including chronic pain in the neck, back, or shoulders.
 Breast reduction surgery is done to reduce the size of too-large breasts and reshape them so that they are more proportionate to the body.

 Interested in a quote?
-Build your dream body and get up-to-date pricing without waiting
+Build your dream body and get up-to-date pricing without waiting.

-Women who have backaches, neck aches, skin irritation, poor posture, numbness, grooves in their shoulders from bra straps, or difficulty breathing due to their large breasts can often benefit from breast reduction surgery.
+Women who have backaches, neck aches, shoulder pain, skin irritation, poor posture, numbness, grooves in their shoulders from bra straps, or difficulty breathing due to their large breasts can often benefit from breast reduction surgery.
 However, if you have a history of irregular mammograms, undiagnosed lumps or masses, severe obesity, or clotting disorders, this procedure may not be a good match for you.
 Overall, the best way to determine your candidacy is through a consultation with Dr. Cusimano.

 is created by making an incision around the border of the areolas.

 is created around the border of the areolas and vertically down to the breast crease.